PSB Insights: topics

 In her article “Tremblement de Tech à Hollywood : artistes artificiels” (Techquake in Holoywood: artifical artists) published in Alternatives Economiques, Nessrine Omrani, Head of Management and Strategy department, Professor of Management and expert in digital transformation management, explains the concerns of Hollywood actors, faced with the emergence of new broadcasting opportunities for audiovisual products, the appearance of new business models and the emergence of a new type of consumer.

-Olivier Mamavi, Insights on AI and the Companies
+Olivier Mamavi on AI and the Companies

 In the insightful article “Artificial Intelligence: What Survival Strategies for Companies?”
 Olivier Mamavi, Associate Professor in Data Management and co-founder of the Management & Datascience magazine, sheds light on the strategies companies are adopting to integrate Artificial Intelligence (AI) and extract best practices.